 From the invention of the wheel to Hyperautomation — we’ve come a long way.
 Does that mean we’ve reached the end of the journey?
 Is this the pinnacle of automation?

 Absolutely not.
-In fact, the more we automate and research automation opportunities, the more new automation trends and technologies arise -and the more exciting the journey becomes.
+In fact, the more we automate and research automation opportunities, the more new automation trends and technologies arise -and the more exciting the journey becomes!

 The world of automation is still full of wonders.
 We need to travel a long road that leads to humans achieving their maximum potential by letting them focus on creative and innovative tasks while automating all tedious and repetitive tasks.

-Let’s explore how automation will change and evolve in the future and what we could expect from it.
+Let’s explore how automation trends and technologies will change and evolve in the future and what we could expect from it.
 But before starting with the future of automation, have a look on the history of automation.